 All landlords must permit a tenant to use translation services.

 English may not be a requirement for renting.
-This comes straight from Jamie Williamson, Chair of the MCAD (conversation with MassLandlords staff, November 10, 2016).
+We don't have case law but we can cite Jamie Williamson, former Chair of the MCAD, and a conversation with MassLandlords staff on November 10, 2016.
+And here's why it makes sense:

-For written communication, like eviction notices, landlords should purchase a stamp that reads, in the language of your tenant, “This is an important document.
-Please have it translated.”
-There are multi-language stamps available.
-Stamp everything you give to that tenant.
+For written communication, like eviction notices, landlords can download snippets of the languages commonly spoken in MA to say, "This is an important document.
+Please have it translated."

-For oral communication, including tenant screening and signing the rental agreement, landlords should require the tenant to locate translation services.
+For oral communication, including tenant screening and signing the rental agreement, landlords must permit and should ask the tenant to locate translation services.
 This way you both understand one another fully.
-Don’t wing it.

 "Language line" is something used by the Commonwealth, the tenant may have access to this or other translation services.

-Any landlord may be subjected to a “reasonableness” test.
+Any landlord may be subjected to a "reasonableness" test when dealing with language barriers

 If a landlord delays or otherwise doesn't cooperate with requests to use translation, and a claimant alleges discrimination, the landlord may liable.